 should you do yoga before or after a workout

-Most people think of yoga as a form of exercise that is done separately from other workouts.
+Most people consider yoga a form of exercise done separately from other workouts.
 However, many people are now beginning to add yoga to their regular workout routine.
-There are many reasons why you might want to consider doing the same.
+Numerous factors may prompt you to contemplate undertaking the same action.

 First, including yoga in your workout routine can help improve your overall flexibility.
 This is important, especially if you regularly participate in other types of exercises that involve stretching.
 Second, when you add yoga to your routine can help improve your balance and coordination.

-This is an important benefit, especially if you participate in sports or other activities that involve a lot of movement and require good balance and coordination.
+Particularly valuable for individuals engaged in sports or other physical pursuits demanding extensive mobility, excellent equilibrium, and coordination.
 Third, when you add yoga to your routine can help improve your strength and stamina.
-This is because yoga involves holding poses for extended periods of time, which helps to build strength and endurance.
+This is because yoga involves holding poses for extended periods, which helps to build strength and endurance.

 The ancient practice of yoga has been shown to improve overall fitness, flexibility, and strength.
 But must you do yoga before or after a workout?
 A recent study published in the Journal of Strength and Conditioning Research aimed to answer that question.

-The study found that doing yoga before or after workout was more beneficial than doing it before.
+According to the study, doing yoga either before or after a workout was more advantageous than doing it solely before.
 Participants who did yoga after their workout had increased strength and endurance compared to those who did yoga before their workout.
 They also had increased flexibility.

-When you think of yoga, the first thing that likely comes to mind is people twisting and bending their bodies into seemingly impossible positions.
+When yoga comes to mind, the initial image that is likely conjured involves individuals contorting and flexing their bodies into seemingly unattainable poses.
 While yoga does offer a wealth of physical benefits, from increased flexibility to stronger muscles, what many people don’t realize is that it’s also a powerful form of meditation.

 Despite its many benefits, however, meditative breath work is often overlooked in yoga classes.
 Many teachers spend the majority of class time on poses, with just a few minutes at the end devoted to breathing work.
 As a result, many students leave class feeling like they didn’t get the most out of their experience.